charles-uno/md-to-pdf/README.md

 # Markdown to PDF Engine

-Uses Pandoc to compile a source file `source.md` to `out.pdf`.
-The dependencies are all wrapped up in a Docker container.
-As long as you have Docker installed, you should be good to go with:
+Use Pandoc to compile a Markdown source file to PDF.
+Dependencies are all bundled into the Docker container.
+Provided you have Docker installed, you can build the example `src/dummy.md` to `out/dummy.pdf` via:

 ```
-make
+make dummy
 ```

-Pandoc uses LaTeX for typesetting, which uses pretty wide margins.
-If that's not your jam, add the following line to the YAML header in `source.md` (up there with the author name and title):
+Build recipes are dynamic based on the contents of `src`, so no finagling with the `Makefile` should be necessary as new files are added.

+Document parameters can be modified via the YAML header in the source document, where author and title are set.
+For example, to Widen the narrow LaTeX margins, use:

 ```
 geometry: margin=1in
 ```

-Alternatively, to get two columns, use:
+Or to use a two-column format, use:

 ```
 classoption: twocolumn
 ```

-It's possible to do headers and footers as well.
+It's also possible to do headers and footers.
 For more information, see [here](https://tex.stackexchange.com/questions/139139/adding-headers-and-footers-using-pandoc).